michelle-swissgrid-demo/org-health/README.md

 - `SUPPORT.md`: A SUPPORT file lets people know about ways to get help with your project
 - `FUNDING.md`: A FUNDING file displays a sponsor button in your repository to increase the visibility of funding options for your open source project.

+## Demo
-**Demo: Create a demo respoitory with these files and present it to us.**
+> Demo: Create a demo respoitory with  these files and present it to us.

 - The current .github repository contains all the health files presented above
 - Since it is in the .github repository of an organization, all the repositories in the organization inherit it.

 ## Enforcement of Health Files
-Enforcement: You need to enforce that every new repository in the whole organization (not just yours) contain these documents and if they do not, they should be disabled.
+> Enforcement: You need to enforce that every new repository in the whole organization (not just yours) contain these documents and if they do not, they should be disabled.
 Using GitHub Actions workflow, could you implement a GitHub Action that that does it across the whole GitHub organization?
 - The workflow in `org-health` specifies a few health files that a repository must have, not just inherited but their own custom ones.
 - If they are found to not have the health file, they are moved to public archive.
 This can be seen on the repo `unhealthy`, since it doesn't have the health files specified in the workflow, it is moved to public archive after we run the action.